smartheim/core/readme.md

 ## Maintainer: Core Deployment

 Update the CHANGELOG file before releasing!
-Use shell scripts that are found in `scripts/`:
+Use shell scripts for deployment that are found in `scripts/`:

 * build.sh: Cross compile for x86_64, armv7l, aarch64 as static musl binaries
-* deploy.sh: Deploy to Github Releases and Github Package Registry (Docker container)
+* deploy.sh: Deploy to Github Releases as zipped distribution and to the Github Package Registry as Docker container, both including the latest revision of the **Setup & Maintenance** Web-UI.

 -----
  David Gräff, 2019